dmanojbabu/dmanojbabu.github.io/golang-how-to-return-multiple-value-and-error-handling/index.md

 # Golang How to Return Multiple Value and Error Handling

-Go has built-in support to return more than one values.
+**Go** has built-in support to return more than one values and its main use case is to identify any error.

 <!--more-->

+## Synopsis

 We have used In most programming languages, functions can return single value, but in Go, they can return any number of values.

-The main use case of returning more than one values is to return the return the functions result and then the value to identify any error.
+The main use case of returning more than one values is to return the functions result and then the value to identify any error.

-### Example:1
+### Example:1 Function returns result and error

 The below function shows that the function returns result and then the value to identify any error

-{{< highlight golang "linenos=false,codeFences=false,lineNumbersInTable=false,noClasses=false" >}}
+{{< highlight golang "linenos=true,codeFences=true,lineNumbersInTable=true,noClasses=false" >}}

 package main